Kubernetes: Apprentice Cookbook

 All sensitive data should be put in Secret files (e.g. API keys, passphrases, …).
 By default, the data is simply held as base64 encoded values without encryption.
 However, Kubernetes proposes ways of mitigating leakage risks by integrating a Role-Based Access Control or encrypting secrets.

-key at its root, which can be used to add validation on the keys declared in the data
+The Secret file defines a type key at its root, which can be used to add validation on the keys declared in the data entry.
+By default, the type is set to Opaque which does not validate the entries at all.

 The secret defined above can then be selected from another resource definition with the following snippet: